BrianBock/ENPM673_Project3/README.md

 ### Color Segmentation
 We use our pre-trained data and run our Test images through it.
 Our `determineThresholds` function runs our Test images through our Trained Gaussians, and produces the probability that each pixel belongs to those Gaussians.
-The probabilities are summed over each of our $K$ Gaussians.
-Using an experimentally determined threshold, we take a certain percentage of those probabilities and define them as the our certainty for each buoy color.

-We return to looking at the entire original video, one frame at a time.
-We convert the frame into a flat 2 channel array, to make it easier to work with.
-We then create a new black image with the same dimensions as the original frame, which will be the canvas on which we draw new pixel.
-If any pixel in the original frame meets our buoy color thresh criteria, that pixel coordinate in the black image is colored to match the buoy's color.
-The first few frames of the video are very noisy with the pool sidewall closely matching several buoy colors.
+The probabilities are summed over each of our `K` Gaussians.
+By sorting the list of these probabilities we can determine a minimum threshold that will describe a pre-determined percentage of the test data.
+By increasing the percentage from the test data we can improve our recognition in the buoy but we will also have move false positives.
+We found that using a threshold that allowed 60\% of the training data to be classified was a good balance for false positives.

 ![Colored pixels based on Gaussians](https://github.com/BrianBock/ENPM673_Project3/blob/master/images/all_colors.png)